braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features.md

 ![App Version Filter][1]

-#### App Version Number
+#### App Version Number (new)

 Use the _App Version Number_ filter to segment users by the app's version/build number.

 This filter supports numerical comparisons to target a range of app versions.
-For example, you can target users whose app is "below", "above", and "equal to" a certain version, for example, to promote a new feature which requires an app upgrade.
+For example, you can target users whose app is "below", "above", and "equal to" app version "1.2.3", for example, to promote a new feature which requires an app upgrade.

 This new filter can replace the legacy "App Version Name" filter which would require explicitly listing each older version or using a regular expression.